HousamKak/Collatz-Voxel-Terrain/README.md

 ## 🌐 Overview

 This project transforms the Collatz sequence into a richly textured 3D voxel terrain.
-Each voxel’s height and material are influenced by both multi-octave simplex noise and the values from a user-specified Collatz sequence “seed.”
+Each voxel's height and material are influenced by both multi-octave simplex noise and the values from a user-specified Collatz sequence "seed."
 Enhanced UI overlays, a minimap, and interactive features (treasures, discoveries, waypoints) turn mathematical exploration into a playful experience.

 ---